xaya/xaya_tutorials/XAYA Electron Help/Navigation.md

 Type "help" then press Enter or click SEND for a list of commands.

-<aside class="warning">Not all commands are supported in the XAYA Electron wallet.
-Use the XAYA QT wallet for full support.</aside>
+> Not all commands are supported in the XAYA Electron wallet.
+Use the XAYA QT wallet for full support.

 An example of a useful command is "getmininginfo".
 It returns the current results, similar to the figure below.